 SIXTEEN

-Rain drummed against the office building on a cul-de-sac next to the Van Nuys Airport.
-Winter in Southern California, but Louie Sinreich's office was warm and dry.
-Just the way he liked it for interviewing new talent such as the skinny redhead, who couldn't take her starstruck eyes off the various publicity posters of airbrushed naked actresses on the office's walls.
-Louie had spent over $100,000 decorating the office.
-It said modern and sex.
+A early evening heavy rain drummed against the three story modern building on a cul-de-sac next to the Van Nuys Airport.
+Winter in Southern California.
+Storms out of the Pacific.
+Louie Sinreich's office was warm and dry.
+Just the way he liked it to interview new talent such as the skinny redhead seated before his desk.
+Her starstruck eyes studied the various publicity posters of airbrushed naked actresses. portraying the glamor of the sex industry.

 "Your poster could be up there?"
 Louie commented to get her attention

 "Really, Mr. Sinreich?"
-She sat up straight on the post-modern sofa like she was applying for an airline stewardess job.
+She sat up straight on the post-modern sofa, as if she was applying for an airline stewardess job.

 "No." Like most of the girls his scout sent him, she was too embarrassed to look him in the eyes.